Skip to main content

 • Works for 1 dimensional arrays.

-• Faster and complex than sequential search.
+• Faster and more efficient than sequential search.

 • Uses the divide and conquer approach.